Architecture

 | Assume breach | Service-to-service requires auth |

-| Defense in depth | User groups + Client scopes |
+| Defense in depth | User groups AND client scopes both required |

 Performance Characteristics